unitymakesus/tcf/wp-content/plugins/accordion-blocks/readme.txt

 2. Accordion block in the editor

 == Changelog ==
+= 1.1.4 =
+* Added: Support for WordPress 5.5
+* Fixed: no-js styles are now specific to the accordion item block

+= 1.1.3 =
+* Fixed: When typing backspace on a button title, it would delete the entire accordion item instead of backspacing a character

+= 1.1.2 =
+* Fixed: Accordion titles once again support bold and italic formats
+* Fixed: Translation should now be possible via WordPress translation site

 = 1.1.1 =
 * Fixed: An issue where, on some sites, accordion content would not smoothly animate open, instead just appearing instantly after a short delay
 * Fixed: Duplicated accordion items now have unique IDs which should resolve the issue where clicking on the duplicate title opens the original block